skepuladze0-cloud/DDIT-Team-C/working_files/deliverables/deliverables/strategic_problem_statement.md

 ## Part 1.
 Context

 - Industry:Logistic
-- Focal company or client:
+- Focal company or client:Georgian last-mile courier and parcel-delivery companies serving domestic and cross-border e-commerce shipments
-- Primary disruption force:
+- Primary disruption force:Expansion of foreign e-commerce platforms that centralize warehousing and fulfillment, bypassing local couriers
-- Why this matters now:
+- Why this matters now:These platforms are rapidly capturing e-commerce shipments in Georgia, reducing revenue, limiting growth opportunities, and shifting control over customer data, delivery standards, and pricing away from local logistics providers.
+This creates immediate strategic and financial pressure on Georgian courier companies.

 ---